Spectral Universality of Turbulent Fluctuations in Relativistic Flows: Spectral Projection and Universality

-(i) \textit{Lifshitz type scaling.} Classical Lifshitz scaling describes systems in which temporal and spatial directions scale with different weights, characterized by a dynamical exponent $\kappa$ \cite{Lifshitz1941,Horava2009}.
-Such anisotropic scaling plays a central role in turbulent cascades, relativistic perturbation theory, and cosmological fluctuations.
-In this broader class of systems, the spacetime spectrum exhibits anisotropic scaling in frequency and wavevector, satisfying:
+(i) \textit{Lifshitz-type scaling.} Classical Lifshitz scaling describes systems in which temporal and spatial directions scale with different weights, characterized by a dynamical exponent $z$ (see \cite{Lifshitz1941,Horava2009}).
+Such anisotropic scaling arises in turbulent cascades, magnetized plasma turbulence and relativistic perturbation theory.
+In this class of systems, the spacetime spectrum satisfies:

-the spectrum exhibits anisotropic scaling characterized by a dynamical exponent $\kappa$, as in Lifshitz-type systems.
 Temporal and spatial frequencies then belong to inequivalent scaling sectors.
-Because the invariant contraction $k_\mu u^\mu$ mixes $\omega$ and $\mathbf{k}$, the projection intertwines distinct scaling behaviors.
-The resulting temporal exponent depends explicitly on $\kappa$ and on the observer velocity, and no symmetry-protected relation between $\alpha$ and $\beta$ survives.
+Because the invariant contraction $k_\mu u^\mu$ mixes $\omega$ and $\mathbf{k}$, the projection intertwines these scalings, so that the temporal exponent depends on $z$ and on the observer velocity, and no universal relation between $\alpha$ and $\beta$ is preserved.
+In this case, explicit calculations accounting for relativistic projection are required.

-(ii) \textit{Dispersion dominated spectra.} In many physical systems, fluctuations are wave-supported rather than broadband, with spectral power concentrated near a dispersion surface determined by a relation $\omega=\omega(\mathbf{k})$, as in wave turbulence, plasma modes, or relativistic perturbations \cite{Schekochihin2022,Beresnyak2019,NewellRumpf2011}.
-In such cases the spacetime spectrum takes the form
+(ii) \textit{Dispersion dominated spectra.} In many physical systems, fluctuations are wave-supported rather than broadband, with spectral power concentrated near a dispersion surface $\omega=\omega(\mathbf{k})$, as in wave-supported plasma fluctuations, plasma modes, or relativistic perturbations (see \cite{Schekochihin2022,Beresnyak2019,NewellRumpf2011}).
+In such cases, the spacetime spectrum takes the form: